Your web browser is outdated and may be insecure

 10. Evaluation.

 There is a risk of mental health service users being re-traumatised if services fail to identify and recognise their systemic traumas.
-To achieve trauma-informed care, we need to fund clinical supervision and rotate mental health nurses out of acute inpatient environments more frequently.
+To achieve trauma-informed care, we need to fund reflective practice and rotate mental health nurses out of acute inpatient environments more frequently.

 Initial steps for health care organisations interested in adopting a trauma-informed approach include supporting a culture of staff wellness.
 Organisations without safeguards in place to allow staff to process their emotions safely may be exposing employees to secondary traumatic stress, vicarious trauma and burnout.
 These may inhibit their ability to provide high-quality care and increase staff turnover